shivannis/xandr-docs-public/xandr-docs/articles/invest/universal-pixel-basic-implementation.md

 ---
-title : Microsoft Invest - Universal Pixel Basic Implementation description : With the most basic implementation of the universal pixel, learn to track page views and identify the URLs driving them.
+title: Microsoft Invest - Universal Pixel Basic Implementation
+description: With the most basic implementation of the universal pixel, learn to track page views and identify the URLs driving them. ms.date: 10/28/2023
 ---